D'Onta Foreman Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Against the Texans, Foreman's 12.5 rushing yards per game over his two career matchups are 60.0 fewer than his over/under in Sunday's game.
+- In his two career matchups against them, Foreman has averaged 12.5 rushing yards per game versus the Texans, 60.0 fewer than his over/under in Sunday's game.

-- Foreman, in two matchups versus the Texans, has not run for a TD.

-- In terms of defending against the run, the Texans are 32nd in the NFL, allowing 143.4 yards per game.
+- In terms of defending against the run, the Texans are 32nd in the league, conceding 143.4 yards per game.

-- This season the Texans are ranked 31st in the league in rushing touchdowns allowed (25).
+- This season the Texans have given up 25 rushing TDs.
+They are ranked 31st in the NFL in that category.

 Recent Performances

-- Last week against the Dolphins, Foreman rushed for 132 yards on 26 carries (averaging 5.1 yards per attempt) while scoring one touchdown.
+- Against the Dolphins last week, Foreman rushed 26 times for 132 yards (5.1 yards per carry) and scored one touchdown.

-- Foreman has 257 rushing yards on 57 attempts (85.7 yards per carry) and two touchdowns over his last three games.
+- In his last three games, Foreman has racked up 57 carries for 257 yards (85.7 per game) and two touchdowns.

 Foreman's Tennessee Teammates